BrennanStein/procelio-translation/README.md

 #### Metadata

 ##### anglicized_name
-The name of this language in English.
+The name of this language in ASCII English.
 "Spanish", not "Español"

 ##### native_name
 The name of the language in that language.